Resident Testimonials

 Can you describe some of the unique learning opportunities the program has offered?

-One of the things I wanted, and what UBC has offered, is a very thorough experience in addictions medicine.
+One of the things I wanted, and what UBC offered, was a very thorough experience in addictions medicine.
 I started my first rotation in addictions at St. Paul’s, and while I was aware of the fentanyl epidemic and the increasing overdoses in the Downtown Eastside population, it was still eye-opening to see patients wanting to leave hospital to use more fentanyl despite the fact that they were seriously injured or suffering from an infection.
 I had a dynamic shift in my perspectives, in my thinking about how to actually care for patients with addictions, and my desire to learn more about harm reduction techniques.
 My second addictions block was at Royal Columbian Hospital, where I was dealing with addictions in a completely different demographic.
 I’m fortunate that UBC has given me the opportunity to gain such unique and diverse experiences in addiction medicine.
 I think it’s really important for psychiatrists to see firsthand the many faces of addiction, which affects people in all circumstances and walks of life.

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?